 Many great entrepreneurs, ranging from Gates to Jobs to Zuckerberg, have succeeded without any prior experience.
 In many instances there is no industry to have experience in when new areas opening up (e.g. social media didn’t exist 10 years ago nor did mobile apps).

 So if you’re not already a proven entrepreneur, explain the experiences that have led to your business insight and convinced you to invest your time and career in your new company.

 Good VCs see entrepreneurs as investing their life in the company.
 That’s more significant than anything.
-So when I get to know an entrepreneur I’m always looking for someone who shows focus on their subject matter and the passion and persistence to pursue the opportunity they’ve identified.
+So when we get to know an entrepreneur we’re always looking for someone who shows focus on their subject matter and the passion and persistence to pursue the opportunity they’ve identified.